robtry/DIF-old/README.md

 - SQL Server (Microsoft) | MSSQL
 - Nodejs
+- - Handlebars
-- Express
+- - Express
-- Sequelize
+- - Sequelize

 ## Directory

 ### Models

-Here is the location of the tables in DB
+Here is the location of the tables in DB, for this version Migrations are not used.

 ```txt
 =-=-=-=-=-=-=-=-=-=-=-=